2021 Ivorian parliamentary election: Electoral system

 The National Assembly is the lower house of the bicameral parliament.
 Of its 255 members, 169 are elected in single-member constituencies by first-past-the-post voting and the remaining 86 are elected from 36 constituencies of between two and six seats by general ticket voting, with the list of candidates that receives the most votes winning all seats to be filled.

 Following a decree in November 2020, 30% of the total candidates from each party must be women.
 The decree also encourages parties to present more by providing additional public funding to those whose share of female candidates exceeds 50%.

 Results

 Rally of Houphouëtists for Democracy and Peace (RHDP) won 137 of 254 contested seats in the election, according to official results.
 Union for Democracy and Peace in Ivory Coast (UDPCI) claimed fraud and the Ivorian Popular Front (FPI) appealed for calm.
 One seat remained open on March 10 because a candidate died during the campaign.
-The elections were peaceful and turnout was 37.88%, with 2,788,022 voters participating out of 7,359,399 registered.
-There were 82,184 null ballots and 34,083 blank ballots.
+The elections were peaceful and turnout was 37.86%, with 2,793,947 voters participating out of 7,379,640 registered.
+There were 83,021 null ballots and 34,198 blank ballots.

+After the death of a candidate in Constituency 97, the election was postponed and held on 24 April 2021.
+Five constituencies had reruns on 12 June 2021.

 Patrick Achi was named interim Prime Minister on March 8, during the illness of Hamed Bakayoko.
 Bakayoko died of cancer on March 10.

 The largest opposition grouping will mostly likely be a coalition formed by Henri Konan Bedie′s UPDCI and Laurent Gbagbo's FPI, which won 50 seats.